ABOUT SPACEAIMS

 Decision-Relevant Skillsets

-Space decision-makers need to know what to do and how to do it.
-We aim to upskill people with the knowledge to identify opportunities, the networks to pursue collaborations of interest, and the preparation to respond to crises.
-We do that through customized dialogues, professional development bootcamps, and table-top exercises (TTX).
+Decision-makers need to know what to do and how to do it.
+We build practical capability through customized dialogues, professional development bootcamps, and tabletop exercises (TTX).

 Trustworthy Information Ecosystem

-Space decision-makers need timely information and to trust where they get it.
-We aim to equip people with a shared understanding of the risks and rewards across civilian, commercial, and military space diplomacy.
-We do that through commissioned research projects, public speaking, and The Space Diplomacy Newsletter on substack.
+Decision-makers need timely, reliable information.
+We support a shared understanding of risks and opportunities across civilian, commercial, and military space through research, public engagement, and The Space Diplomacy Newsletter on substack.

 PEOPLE